Wilhelm von Montfort: Tenure

 Count Rudolf II stayed behind to fight Wilhelm, who now had to endure a time of defeat and persecution.
 His castles, among which was castle Alt-Toggenburg, fell into enemy hands.
 One after the other, his refuges were lost or became unusable.
 Bishop Friedrich was captured in a battle and died in 1290 when he attempted to escape from Werdenberg castle, which was controlled by Hugo von Montfort, who was on the king's side.
 When King Rudolf died on 15 July 1291, Wilhelm immediately sought negotiations with the citizens of the city of St. Gall, promising to restore their old rights.
 They promptly reinstated him as the only legitimate abbot on 25 July of the same year.
 He thanked the citizenry by formalising their rights on 31 July 1291 in a comprehensive treaty.

 Konrad von Gundelfingen had to leave his post.
 He tried to re-establish himself as abbot through martial means, but relented when Wilhelm paid him 100 Mark.
 Wilhelm, along with other enemies of the late king, joined an alliance against count Albert which was being assembled by bishop Rudolf von Konstanz.
 Subsequently, war erupted again in the Gotteshaus.
 Albert was largely victorious, but Ulrich von Ramschwag's sons – Ulrich himself had been driven out of the city when Wilhelm returned – suffered a major defeat outside the city of St. Gall on 15 February 1292.
 Following these events, the conflict was seemingly de-escalating, but never ceased entirely.
-In 1296, Wilhelm travelled to Austria to negotiate a peace treaty but had to leave without satisfying the wishes and hopes of everybody in St. Gall.
+In 1296, Wilhelm travelled to Austria to negotiate a peace treaty, but had to leave without satisfying the hopes of St. Gall.

 When a feud broke out between Albert and King Adolf of Germany, who was Rudolf I's successor, Wilhelm joined forces with the new king, as he had shown himself to be beneficial towards St. Gall.
-After being granted assurances in the treaty of Schletstatt of 1 September 1297, the abbot consulted with King Adolf for the first time in the vicinity of Frankfurt to support him in his campaign against Albert I. In the summer of 1298, Wilhelm was the only clerical ruler ("Pfaffenfürst") in Adolf's camp.
-On 2 July at the battle of Göllheim, Wilhelm was one of the fugitives from the battlefield.
+After being granted assurances in the treaty of Schletstatt of 1 September 1297, the abbot consulted with King Adolf in the vicinity of Frankfurt to support him in his campaign against Albert I. In the summer of 1298, Wilhelm was the only clerical ruler (Pfaffenfürst) in Adolf's camp.
+On 2 July, at the battle of Göllheim, Wilhelm was one of the fugitives from the battlefield.
 Defeated and faced with economic difficulties due to the military expenditures and losses, he returned to the abbey.
 Moreover, the old enemy, Albert I, was now king.
-Only in 1301 could the questions raised about Schwarzenbach since 1292 be reconciled with the new king.
-According to the contents of the contract, the implementation of which would be delayed and never completely finalised, the castle and the city of Schwarzenbach should have been broken up and the city of Wil would have been completely restored.
-However, Wilhelm had already fallen ill when Bishop Heinrich von Konstanz could report about a settlement.
-He died on 11 October, five days before the completion of the peace treaty.
+Only in 1301 could the questions raised about Schwarzenbach, disputed since 1292, be brought before and resolved by the new king.
+According to the contents of the contract, the implementation of which would be delayed and never completely finalized, the castle and the city of Schwarzenbach should have been broken up and the city of Wil would have been completely restored.
+However, Wilhelm had already fallen ill by the time Bishop Heinrich von Konstanz could report the settlement; he died on 11 October, five days before the completion of the peace treaty.